Professional cleaners reveal their top tips for washing dishes – cut your chore time in half

 2. Use Hot Water and Quality Dish Soap

-Fill the sink with hot water and add a squirt of high-quality dish soap.
+Whether you use a washing up bowl or prefer to just use the sink, fill either with hot water and add a squirt of high-quality dish soap, which you can sleekly store in a Joseph Joseph sink caddy.
 Hot water helps dissolve grease and food residue more effectively, while a good dish soap creates plenty of suds for thorough cleaning.

 High-quality cleaning products and tools will be able to do the job with maximum effectiveness while being gentle on your dishes and cookware.
 Choose eco-friendly products, such as the Method Dish Soap from Amazon, free from harsh chemicals that may leave residue or cause skin irritation.